-Breakfast is served daily from 7:00 - 7:25 a.m.
-Walkers, daycare van riders, or those brought by parents must be in the lunchroom by 7:25 a.m.
+Breakfast is served daily from 7:00 - 7:25 a.m. via Grab and Go Carts.
 Students not eating breakfast will arrive after 7:00 and will report to their classroom hallways-to sit quietly with the book they have brought.
-Only students eating breakfast will be admitted into the cafeteria.